sidoruvigo/EOQdis/README.md

 ```

-## EOQpd(c, q, l , k, I)
+## EOQpd(l, k, I, q, c)

 ### Description [function EOQpd]

-This function provides an EOQ with discounts where the discount occurs for units purchased when a certain amount is reached.
+This function provides an EOQ with discounts where the discount occurs for units purchased when a certain amount is reached.When the amount of order increases, the cost price decreases in the additional units ordered, not in all units.

 ### Parameters